CFP: 14th Biennial Radical Philosophy Conference

+This conference is planned to be in-person but will meet virtually if necessary.
 We invite 250-500 word abstracts for talks, papers, workshops, roundtable discussions, and other kinds of innovative conference contributions.
 We are interested to hear from activists, organizers, philosophers, and those in other related areas of scholarship and struggle.
 Graduate students should indicate their status to be eligible for the Iris Marion Young Prize and undergraduates should as well to be eligible for special sessions.

 Deadline for Abstracts is Monday Match 15, 2021.Please send Word or PDF documents to Cory Wimberly at firstname.lastname@example.org.

 In the spirit of collaboration and in the recognition that radical philosophy often takes place outside traditional philosophical settings, we invite submissions not only from philosophers inside and outside the academy but also from activists, and those who engage in theoretical work in other academic disciplines – such as ethnic studies, women’s studies, social sciences, and literary studies – and from those engaged in theoretical work unconnected to the academy.
 We especially welcome contributions from those often excluded from or marginalized in philosophy, including people of color, LGBTQ people, people with disabilities, and poor and working-class people.